-- Derivative assets, derivative liabilities, and related collateral are included in receivable from brokers and dealers on the statement of financial condition, as discussed in Note 2. - Both counterparty netting for positions with the same counterparty that cross over the levels of the fair value hierarchy and cash collateral (including initial margin) are included in the column titled "Netting and Collateral."
-Counterparty netting among derivative financial instruments classified within the same level is included within that level. - For further information on derivative financial instruments and hedging activities, see Note 8. - Securities purchased under agreements to resell and securities sold under agreements to repurchase include financing interest receivables and payables, include the effect of netting and agree to the statement of financial condition.
+- Derivative assets, derivative liabilities, and related collateral are included in receivable from brokers and dealers on the statement of financial condition, as discussed in Note 2. - Cross-level counterparty netting includes counterparty netting for positions with the same counterparty that cross over the levels of the fair value hierarchy.
+Counterparty netting in levels includes counterparty netting among derivative financial instruments classified within the same level. - · Cash collateral and receivables/payables for unsettled transactions includes initial margin. - For further information on derivative financial instruments and hedging activities, see Note 9. - Securities purchased under agreements to resell and securities sold under agreements to repurchase, which include financing interest receivables and payables, include the effect of netting and agree to the statement of financial condition.

-There were no Level 3 assets or liabilities measured at fair value on recurring basis as of December 31, 2021.
+There were no Level 3 assets or liabilities measured at fair value on a recurring basis as of December 31, 2023.